-The Moroccan Royal Gendarmerie at the service of citizens
+The Moroccan Gendarmerie Royale at the service of citizens

-The Royal Gendarmerie is deemed to be one among the major Public Forces of the Kingdom of Morocco, possessing the tutelary, in particular, over rural areas and traffic network.
+The Moroccan Gendarmerie Royale is deemed to be one among the major Public Forces of the Kingdom of Morocco, possessing the tutelary, in particular, over rural areas and traffic network.
 Given its military status, it forms a main part of the Royal Armed Forces.

 Since its establishment in 1957, it has made tremendous record in terms of human and material resources as well as the work policies adopted.
 Accordingly, all these prerequisites have given it the ability to perform excellently its noble mission, that is, to ensure the security, the tranquility of citizens, and the protection of their properties and the safety of the public and private assets.